bossm747/agentboyong/replit.md

-✓ **EFFICIENT TASK COMPLETION**: Minimized back-and-forth interactions by making AI more autonomous and decisive ✓ **WEBVIEW INTEGRATION**: Added real-time app preview with responsive viewport controls (mobile, tablet, desktop) ✓ **BACKGROUND TASK MONITORING**: Real-time visibility into AI operations with progress tracking and detailed logs ✓ **TABBED INTERFACE**: Enhanced UI with Chat, App Preview, and Background Tasks tabs for comprehensive workflow visibility ✓ **APPLICATION MANAGEMENT**: Database-backed tracking of running applications with port monitoring and status updates ✓ **PROCESS TRANSPARENCY**: Users can now see exactly what Pareng Boyong is doing in the background with detailed task breakdown
+✓ **EFFICIENT TASK COMPLETION**: Minimized back-and-forth interactions by making AI more autonomous and decisive ✓ **WEBVIEW INTEGRATION**: Added real-time app preview with responsive viewport controls (mobile, tablet, desktop) ✓ **BACKGROUND TASK MONITORING**: Real-time visibility into AI operations with progress tracking and detailed logs ✓ **TABBED INTERFACE**: Enhanced UI with Chat, App Preview, Background Tasks, and Files tabs for comprehensive workflow visibility
+✓ **APPLICATION MANAGEMENT**: Database-backed tracking of running applications with port monitoring and status updates ✓ **PROCESS TRANSPARENCY**: Users can now see exactly what Pareng Boyong is doing in the background with detailed task breakdown
+✓ **FILE MANAGER**: Mobile-optimized file browser with directory navigation, search, create, delete, and file type detection ✓ **FILE UPLOAD/DOWNLOAD**: Drag-and-drop file upload with progress tracking and one-click download for individual or multiple files
+✓ **PROJECT MANAGEMENT**: Complete file transfer capabilities perfect for importing/exporting project files and assets ✓ **RESPONSIVE DESIGN**: All panels are optimized for mobile devices with touch-friendly controls and adaptive layouts ✓ **COMPLETE WORKSPACE CONTROL**: Users have full visibility and control over files, running apps, and background processes

 ## User Preferences